Nutritional Care Strategy and Malnutrition Programme Resources

 All through our lives it's important to eat a healthy diet to keep ourselves fit and well.
 When it comes to a healthy diet, it's all about one simple thing - a balance.
 This means eating a wide variety of foods in the right proportions, including plenty of fruit and vegetables, meat, fish and dairy products, but limiting the amount of fat, salt and sugar.
 A balanced diet ensures that our body gets all the nutrients it needs while helping us to maintain a healthy weight.
 Sometimes healthy eating can seem complicated and expensive but it really doesn't have to be.
 Change4Life - Swap it don't stop it (or Easy read - Swap it don't stop it) has some helpful tips on eating a balanced diet without cutting out some of the foods you might enjoy the most.

 Diet is very personal to the individual and many people will follow a specific diet due to personal beliefs and preferences.
 Also, many medical conditions can affect the nutrients we need and the types of foods we are able to choose to eat.

 People living with dementia

 Dementia can cause difficulties with food and eating.
 Common experiences include: not recognising foods, forgetting to eat, difficulties using cutlery and struggling to chew or swallow.
 It's likely that this will change from day to day and as the dementia progresses, which can be very frustrating for the person with dementia and their carer.
-Top tips for carers for eating and drinking well with dementia.
-The Alzheimer's Society has advice on helping those with dementia to eat well.

 Drink more water